tuan4886n/todo_app_flutter/README.md

 This README.md includes essential sections like features, local setup, Firebase configuration, using Docker, and CI/CD with GitHub Actions.
 This will help users easily set up and use your application.

-This is just a small personal project for learning and fun purposes! 😊🚀
+This is just a small personal project for learning and fun purposes!, this is my [apk file](https://drive.google.com/file/d/1ZtEghMNOxj_dX3LLvz5mTwG1X6cPh0pp/view?usp=drive_link) 😊🚀